Stomach pain, also known as abdominal pain, is caused by a variety of conditions most of whom are innocent or benign.

 The mesentery is a fold of membrane that attaches the intestine to the abdominal wall and holds it in place (15).

 Acute mesenteric ischemia is caused by inadequate blood flow through the mesenteric vessels.
 It is a potentially life-threatening condition.

 The condition is characterized by severe abdominal pain, sometimes associated with bloody diarrhea.

 Acute mesenteric ischemia must be treated immediately to prevent tissue death.
 Surgery may be necessary to remove parts of the intestine.

-Several gastrointestinal cancers may be associated with abdominal discomfort and abdominal pain.
-Examples are gastric cancer (cancer of the stomach), pancreatic cancer and colorectal cancer.
+Several cancers may be associated with abdominal pain.
+Examples are cancer of the stomach, the liver, the pancreas, the colon, and the rectum.

-Irritable bowel syndrome (IBS) is a functional gastrointestinal disorder.
-It describes a group of symptoms that affect the large intestine without a known cause.
+Irritable bowel syndrome (IBS) describes a group of symptoms that affect the large intestine without a known cause.

 Symptoms of IBS include cramping, abdominal pain, and bloating.
 Diarrhea or constipation may be present as well.